ibressler/qsldcalc/README.md

 This program is released under the GNU General Public License (GPL).
 For further information see LICENSE.txt

+Copyright (c) 2010-2011 Ingo Bressler (qsldcalc at ingobressler.net)

-It started by Ingo Bressler (qsldcalc at ingobressler.net) at the Stranski-Laboratory for Physical and Theoretical Chemistry of the Technische Universität Berlin in 2009.
+It was started by Ingo Bressler (qsldcalc at ingobressler.net) at the Stranski-Laboratory for Physical and Theoretical Chemistry of the Technische Universität Berlin in 2009.